Mt. Olive Pickle Company

 The Mt.
 Olive Pickle Company is an American food processing company located in Mount Olive, North Carolina.
 The company's primary product is pickled cucumbers, but it also is a large supplier of relish, mixed pickle, and other pickled vegetables.
 In 2024, the company began producing a gourmet line of pickles, relishes and peppers under its Majestic brand.

 The headquarters and production facilities are located in Mount Olive on 250 acre with 1,500,000 sqft of production and warehouse space.
 Mt.
 Olive sells more than 230 million jars of pickles, peppers and relishes per year and employs more than 1,200 people in North Carolina.
-The company is privately owned and does not release much financial information.
-A year-end news release for 2024 disclosed only the company's charitable contributions.
+The company is privately owned.

+An analysis of nationwide pickle consumption in 2024 by the delivery service Instacart found Mt.
+Olive was the top-selling brand, followed by Vlasic, Claussen and Oh Snap!
+The analysis found pickle preferences varied regionally, with Mt.
+Olive most popular in the South and Vlasic on top in the Midwest and most of the West.

 History

 The company's roots date back to the mid-1920s, when Shikrey Baddour, a Lebanese immigrant from nearby Goldsboro, first saw opportunity in the wasted cucumber crops of area farmers.
 Baddour came up with the idea of buying the cucumbers, putting them in a brining tank, and selling the brined cucumbers, or brine stock, to other pickle firms.
 Baddour enlisted the aid of George Moore, who had worked in a pickle plant.
 But they found no buyers for their product.

 In 1926, Mount Olive business leader I.F.
 Witherington developed a new plan to pack and sell pickles and re-launched the company.
 Thirty-seven shareholders invested $19,500 to get the company started in what they called a "community proposition."

 The 1926 certificate of incorporation filed with the state of North Carolina showed a broad vision for the company: “For the manufacture and sale of pickles of all kinds either wholesale or retail or both, in bulk or packed…For the manufacture and sale of canned fruits and vegetables of all kinds, jams, jellies, preserves and condiments, either wholesale or retail or both, in bulk or packed.”
 The company could “either grow or purchase the raw product at its discretion.”

 The board of directors hired H.M.
 Cox as president, Moore as factory superintendent and Baddour as salesman and gave them each shares of stock for their initial investments.
 The board also purchased 1 acre of land from farmer J.A.
 Westbrook for $1,000, which is part of the modern manufacturing site.
 Westbrook's home still stands across from the plant.